privong/papers-in-markdown/aastex62/demo.md

 ## Pandoc {#sec:pandoc}

 `pandoc` is "a universal document converter"^[<https://pandoc.org>], originally written by John MacFarlane^[<http://johnmacfarlane.net/>].
-At present it supports 25 input formats and 47 output formats (including variations of several standards such as markdown).
+At present it supports 25 input formats and 47 output formats (including variations of several standards such as markdown) and supports user-defined output formats.
 Pandoc is written in the Haskell programming language and supports extensions written as filters.
 This template